Would you like time and space to think?

 Considering and answering a question can inspire ownership and engagement.
 If you want people to be involved, to take on responsibility for what needs to be done, asking “what do you think?” will help them feel part of the solution.
 Answering a question can help generate a feeling of ownership and accountability.

-The mind that opens to a new idea never returns to its original size (Albert Einstein)
+The mind that opens to a new idea never returns to its original size (Albert Einstein).

 Asking a question can excite imagination about the future.
 It can encourage people to think about what needs to change.
 Listening to others as they answer questions can spark new perspectives and new insights.
 Offerring people a question that challenges assumptions can lead to breakthrough thinking.